 A blood sugar, or blood glucose, chart identifies a person's ideal blood sugar levels throughout the day, including before and after meals.
 It can help a person with glucose management if they need to keep levels within a normal range, such as those with diabetes.

 Doctors use blood sugar charts to set target goals and monitor diabetes treatment plans.
-Blood sugar charts also help those with diabetes assess and self-monitor blood sugar test results.
+Blood sugar charts also help those with diabetes assess and self-monitor their blood sugar test results.

 Blood sugar charts act as a reference guide for blood sugar test results.
 As such, blood sugar charts are important tools for diabetes management.

 Most diabetes treatment plans involve keeping blood sugar levels as close to normal or target goals as possible.
-This requires frequent at-home and doctor-ordered testing, along with an understanding of how results compare to target levels.
+This requires frequent at-home and doctor-ordered testing, along with an understanding of how results compare with target levels.